-There are no minimum funding requirements, nor is there any information that could be used to estimate the future contributions on the basis of current underfunding or overfunding.
+There are no minimum funding requirements, nor is there any information that could be used to estimate the future contributions on the basis of current under- or overfunding.
 The statutes do not provide for the sharing of any surplus or shortfall in the event that Bayer-Pensionskasse is wound up or LANXESS ceases to participate.

-LANXESS's share of the total contributions to Bayer-Pensionskasse was unchanged from the previous year at approximately 17%.
+LANXESS's share of the total contributions to Bayer-Pensions-kasse was slightly lower than in the previous year at approximately 16% (2014: 17%).
 Bayer-Pensionskasse has been closed to new members since January 1, 2005.

-Defined benefit plans The global post-employment benefit obligations are calculated at regular intervals - at least every three years - by an independent actuary using the projected unit credit method.
+Defined benefit plans

+The global post-employment benefit obligations are calculated at regular intervals - at least every three years - by an independent actuary using the projected unit credit method.
 Comprehensive actuarial valuations are generally undertaken annually for all major post-employment benefit plans.